uchicago-cs/student-resource-guide/getting-help/office-hours.rst

   question to the one you want to ask.
 In attending office hours, you may get an answer to your question without having to ask it yourself.
 - Prepare questions ahead of time.
-Time in office hours can be limited–particularly near exams–and so knowing what you need help with beforehand will let you make the most of your time.
+Time in office hours can be limited–particularly near assignments deadlines and exams–and so knowing what you need help with beforehand will let you make the most of your time.
 - Make a list of known unknowns.
 Along the lines of the previous point, knowing what you do not fully understand is a time saver.
 - When formulating your questions try to make them specific and clear.
-  The course staff cannot help you if they do not know what you are talking about.
+  The course staff cannot help you if they do not understand your question.
 - On days when there are not a lot of pressing questions during office hours, you can just talk to the course staff and faculty about what you find interesting about the material.
 It can be outside the scope of what